davemackintosh/dav3.co/src/routes/blog/serverless-rust-with-clean-architecture.md

 ---

 Alright, fellow Rustaceans!
-Let's chat about how we're building our serverless Lambdas – the cool way.
+Let's chat about how we're building our serverless Lambdas.
 I've landed on a combo that keeps things super clean and makes our lives way easier down the line: Hexagonal Architecture mixed with our own spin on middleware, all powered by the awesome-ness of Rust.

 ### Embracing the Clarity of Hexagonal Architecture